VIDITeaching/ECS272-Fall2023/Homework1/README.md

 ## Step 2: Process and Visualize the Data
 Once the chosen dataset is now loaded into the Observable notebook, you can begin processing the data for visualization.
 For data processing, vanilla JavaScript should be sufficient.
 However, feel free to use any Javascript library for processing and analyzing the data.

-After data processing, now you should have some subsets of the data you seek to visualize. **We encourage you to use D3.js to create visualizations, as D3.js is required for future homework.**
+After data processing, now you should have some subsets of the data you seek to visualize. **We encourage you to use D3.js to create visualizations, as D3.js is required for future homework and the final porject.**

+Two libraries you may use in this assignment: [Observable Plot](https://observablehq.com/@observablehq/plot-gallery) and [Vega-Lite](https://vega.github.io/vega-lite/).
+Observable Plot allows you to visualize data in an efficient manner on Observable.
-A library that you could use for both analysis and visualization is [Vega-Lite](https://vega.github.io/vega-lite/).
-Vega-Lite provides a more concise and convenient form to author common visualizations. **While you may use Vega-Lite to gain familiarity with visualizations in this homework, Vega-Lite would not be allowed in HW2, HW3, and the final project.**
+Vega-Lite provides a more concise and convenient form to author common visualizations.
+**While you may use these libraries to gain familiarity with visualizations in this homework, BOTH WOULD NOT BE ALLOWED in HW2, HW3, and the final project.**
+On a side note, we will use Observable Plot in workshops.

 ### Example
 An example of visualization and analysis of a mutlidimensional dataset using D3 can be found in [this Observable Notebook](https://observablehq.com/d/2600cf5224a01f25).
 You may refer to this notebook; however, **if you submit this exact visualization and analysis you will not receive any credit**.